List of Chinese cash coins by inscription: Crude lead coins

 Crude lead cash coins attributed to the Southern Han/Chu area (900–971):

 There is a very great variety of such coins; some have crescents on the reverse.
 The Kai character sometimes looks like yong (永 (yǒng)).
 Characters and legends often reversed because the incompetent workmen had not mastered the art of engraving in negative to make the moulds.
 Some specimens have meaningless characters.

 Cash coins with hybrid inscriptions from this same area:

 These cash coins are typical of the hybrid inscriptions formed by combinations of inappropriate characters.
 They also have series numbers on the reverse.
 Note that the radical "釒" is missing from this Wu Zhu (五朱) coin.
 One variant of the Wu Wu (五五) coin has the Xin dynasty inscription Huo Quan (貨泉) on its reverse.

 You Zhou Autonomous Region

-The following cash coins were produced in the You Zhou Autonomous region (which enjoyed virtual independence from the rest of the empire) between 900 and 914:
+The following cash coins were produced in the You Zhou Autonomous Region (割據幽州), which enjoyed virtual independence from the rest of the empire, between 900 and 914:

 Liao dynasty

 Liao dynasty coins (like some contemporary Song dynasty coins) can be read top-right-bottom-left (clockwise), but unlike the Song's coinage never appeared top-bottom-right-left.
 Liao dynasty era cash coins have appeared in both Chinese and Khitan scripts, but the latter can more accurately be described as a type of Chinese numismatic charms as they weren't meant for circulation.

 List of cash coins produced by the Khitan-led Liao dynasty:

+Because the Khitan people minted very few coins, and not every emperor minted coins with era names, forged Khitan coins have appeared since the Qing Dynasty.
+At the beginning of the 21st century, a large number of forged ancient Liao coins appeared in mainland China, many of which were does not exist in history.